 Collaborate with writers, editors, and other editorial staff members to improve their teams’ workflows

-Experience using Basecamp, Zapier, Airtable, Wordpress, and/or Confluence is a plus
+Familiarity with Basecamp, Zapier, Airtable, and/or Confluence is a plus

 Please include your résumé/CV and a cover letter with your application.
-You can only upload one file in the “Résumé/CV” box, so either combine and upload your résumé and cover letter as one file or use the “My Experience” section to attach your cover letter.
+You can only upload one item in the “Résumé/CV” box, so please combine and upload your résumé and cover letter as one file.

 This is a union position as classified by the News Guild of New York.

-Even with our offices in New York City and Los Angeles, Wirecutter remains a highly remote-friendly culture, and proud to employ incredible people across the country.
-Right now, we are eligible to hire in AZ, CA, CO, CT, FL, HI, IA, IL, IN, MA, ME, MI, MN, NH, NY, OH, OR, PA, TX, UT, WA.
+Even with our office in New York City, Wirecutter remains a highly remote-friendly culture and is proud to employ incredible people across the country.
+Right now, we are eligible to hire in the following states: CA, CO, CT, FL, HI, ID, IL, IN, ME, MA, MI, MN, NH, NJ, NY, OH, OR, PA, TX, UT, WA.

 Overview of Benefits at Wirecutter and The New York Times Company: